babylonchain/finality-provider/docs/finality-provider-export.md

 > The eots manager (`eotsd start`) can be turned down.
 > The fpd daemon (`fpd start`) can be turned down.
-> Keep the database folders of `eots` and `fpd` securely stored as it contains information that will be used latter for the finality provider.
+> Keep the database folders of `eots` and `fpd` securely stored as it contains information that will be used latter for running the finality provider.